osmosis-labs/osmosis/CONTRIBUTING.md

 ### How to build proto files. (rm -rf vendor/ && make build-reproducible once docker is installed)

 You can do rm -rf vendor and make build-reproducible to redownload all dependencies - this should pull the latest docker image of Osmosis.
 You should also make sure to do make proto-all to auto-generate your protobuf files.
-Makes ure you have docker installed.
+Makes sure you have docker installed.

 If you get something like `W0503 22:16:30.068560 158 services.go:38] No HttpRule found for method: Msg.CreateBalancerPool` feel free to ignore that.